-As a manufacturer of law enforcement and military personal protective equipment (PPE), emphasizing in gloves, we have had the pleasure of developing unique product solutions to meet ever changing demands.
+As a manufacturer of law enforcement and military personal protective equipment (PPE), emphasizing gloves, we have had the pleasure of developing unique product solutions to meet ever-changing demands.
 We have been able to work closely with law enforcement and military members to progress the industry with innovative materials and design.
-There is, however, a glove that we always get requests for that has been more difficult to accomplish than any other, and that would be a hypodermic needle puncture resistant glove that has tactility.
+There is, however, a glove that we always get requests for that has been more difficult to accomplish than any other, and that would be a hypodermic needle puncture-resistant glove that has tactility.

 We have seen gloves that have great hypodermic needle puncture resistance but many feel like you have a layer of cardboard on your fingertips, and some would not even be able to fit in a trigger guard.
 Other gloves have decent tactility but a 28 gauge hypodermic needle slides easily through the protected areas.
 Many of these gloves that offer little protection are marketed as “puncture resistant” but are tested to standards that do not measure protection against hypodermic needle puncture and are not appropriate for use in identifying suitable puncture resistant for use by Law Enforcement or Corrections officers.